Snowflake-Labs/sfguide-getting-started-with-snowflake-connector-for-google-analytics/README.md

 # sfguide-getting-started-with-snowflake-connector-for-google-analytics

-# Getting STarted with the Snowflake Connector for Google Analytics Raw Data
+# Getting Started with the Snowflake Connector for Google Analytics Raw Data

 ## Overview